Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

-Screen recorders or screencasting software offers a more comprehensive range of editing and post-production options, including close captioning, professional transitions, and the ability to add interactive elements.
-They also come with an added bonus of directly sharing your online lesson to video sharing sites like YouTube and Vimeo and allow you to save your presentation in alternative formats, including .mpeg2, .avi, and .mov.
+Screen recorders or screencasting software offers a more comprehensive range of editing and post-production options, including closed captioning, professional transitions, and the ability to add interactive elements.
+They also come with an added bonus of directly sharing your online lesson to video-sharing sites like YouTube and Vimeo and allow you to save your presentation in alternative formats, including .mpeg2, .avi, and .mov.

 Let’s take a look at how you can video record a PowerPoint presentation with Camtasia.